-The SLT comprises the head teacher, deputy head teacher and school business manager.
+There was a restructure of the SLT during the year which now comprises the head teacher, deputy head teacher, assistant head teachers, SENCO and safeguarding staff as well as the school business manager.
 The SLT controls the Academy at an executive level, implementing the policies laid down by the Governors and reporting back to them.
 The head teacher is responsible for the authorisation of spending within agreed budgets and the appointment of temporary staff.
 Budgetary control is devolved to the school business manager.